babacoders/openusm/README.md

 # Value Proposition

 - OpenUSM architecture can scale both vertically & horizontally
-- OpenUSM architecture can be easy integrated and extended with 3rd party open source tools.(example - the choice of InfluxDB instead of Prometheus as monitoring tool, using 3rd Party logging tool instead of ELK stack etc.)
+- OpenUSM architecture can be easily integrated and extended with 3rd party open source tools.(example - the choice of InfluxDB instead of Prometheus as monitoring tool, using 3rd Party logging tool instead of ELK stack etc.)
 - OpenUSM bundle can be built and customized by anyone based on the needs and holds a plug-and-play components and functionalities.
 - OpenUSM can easily be integrated with Chef/Ansible/Puppet for automating the Server Management tasks/operations.